Daboecia

 Daboecia /dæˈbiːʃiə/, or St. Dabeoc's heath, is a small genus of flowering plants in the family Ericaceae, containing two evergreen shrubs, closely related to the genus Erica.
 They are native to cliffs and heathland in southern Atlantic Europe and the Azores.

 Description

 They produce urn-shaped flowers in shades of white, pink and red.
 Daboecia differ from European Erica species in having a substantially larger corolla.
 The leaves are always alternate in Daboecia, never whorled.
 The generic name comes from the Irish Saint Dabheog.

 Distribution

 Daboecia has an oceanic distribution in western Europe, including western Ireland, western France, northwestern Spain, northwestern mainland Portugal and the Central Group of the Azores.
 Like Erica and Calluna species, Daboecia are calcifuges, but will tolerate neutral soils and avoid peat.
+The plant is also found on mountain trails and roadsides in the west of Ireland, brought with Spanish wine by traders from mediaeval times.